-Police officer shot dead in London as man is detained
+London police shocked by rare fatal shooting of officer

-London (CNN)A police officer has died after being shot in the early hours of Friday by a man being detained at Croydon Custody Centre in south London, the city's Metropolitan Police Service said.
+London (CNN)A police officer in London died after being shot in the early hours of Friday by a man who was being detained, in a rare fatal shooting of a UK police officer.

+The incident occurred in the early hours of Friday at Croydon Custody Centre in south London, the city's Metropolitan Police Service said.

 Fellow officers and paramedics treated the officer at the scene, according to a police statement.
 However, he later died of his injuries at the hospital.

-The fatal shooting of a police officer is a rare event in the United Kingdom, where police do not routinely carry guns.
+The fatal shooting of a police officer is an unusual event in the United Kingdom, where police do not routinely carry guns.

 No police firearms were discharged during the incident, the police statement said.